Boavizta/boaviztapi/docs/docs/Reference/server_route.md

 #### Incomplete input

-The die size in unknown but some component's attributes are given so specific die size can be retrieved by the API
+Some required attributes are unknown but some component's attributes are given so specific die size can be retrieved by the API

 ``` json
 {